Oriane Messina

+Oriane Messina (born 20 January 1971) is a British comedy writer and performer.

+Career

-Oriane Messina (born 20 January 1971) is a British comedy writer and performer, best known for her work in the sketch show Smack the Pony and the sitcom Green Wing.
+Messina best known for her work in the sketch show Smack the Pony and the sitcom Green Wing.
 She has had a working partnership with fellow writer Fay Rusling since 1999.
 In 2007, she appeared briefly as a nurse in sitcom Not Going Out, and again briefly in 2008 as a driving tester in The Inbetweeners.